 The Committee is also responsible for the oversight of the Corporate Governance Guidelines and Policies discussed below to ensure board independence and promote excellence in governance.
-The Committee reviews current trends and practices in corporate governance and recommends to the Board adoption of programs pertinent to the Company.
+In addition, the Committee oversees the Company's Code of Business Conduct and Ethics for members of the Board, reviews current trends and practices in corporate governance and recommends to the Board adoption of programs pertinent to the Company.
 In this connection the Committee periodically reviews the composition and activities of the Board, including but not limited to committee memberships and Board evaluation, compensation, size, retirement policy and stock ownership.
-The Committee also assesses and refines on an ongoing basis the process of annual CEO evaluation and coordinates with the Compensation and Benefits Committee on implementation.

 The Committee will consider director candidates suggested by directors and shareholders of the Company.
-Shareholders desiring to suggest candidates for consideration at the 2003 Annual Meeting should advise the Secretary of the Company in writing during the period beginning on December 21, 2002 and ending on January 20, 2003 and include sufficient biographical material to permit an appropriate evaluation of the candidate and comply with all other procedures contained in the Company's By-Laws.
+Shareholders desiring to suggest candidates for consideration at the 2004 Annual Meeting should advise the Secretary of the Company in writing during the period beginning on December 20, 2003 and ending on January 19, 2004 and include sufficient biographical material to permit an appropriate evaluation of the candidate and comply with all other procedures contained in the Company's By-Laws.
 In considering candidates for director, the Board of Directors seeks individuals who have demonstrated outstanding management or professional ability and who have attained a position of leadership in their chosen careers.
-The Committee met two times in 2001.
+The Committee met three times in 2002.